vermsantosh92/Time-entry-app/README.md

 ## Development server
-Use npm install to install all node dependenciess. cd backend
+Use npm install to install all node dependenciess.
+For Angular :
+cd mean-app
-Run 'npm run start:server' for a dev server.
-Navigate to `http://localhost:3000`.
+Run 'ng serve' for a dev server.
+Navigate to `http://localhost:4200`.
 The app will automatically reload if you change any of the source files.
+For Node server :
+cd backend
+Run 'npm run start:server'

 ## Code scaffolding.